Acharei Mot: Leviticus chapter 16

 They would set up guards at stations, and from these would waive towels to signal that the goat had reached the wilderness.
 When the signal was relayed to Jerusalem, they told the High Priest: "The goat has reached the wilderness."
-Rabbi Ishmael taught that they had another sign too: They tied a thread of crimson to the door of the Temple, and when the goat reached the wilderness, the thread would turn white, as it is written in "Though your sins be as scarlet, they shall be as white as snow."
+Rabbi Ishmael taught that they had another sign too: They tied a thread of crimson to the door of the Temple, and when the goat reached the wilderness, the thread would turn white, as it is written in Isaiah 1:18: "Though your sins be as scarlet, they shall be as white as snow."